 1. Deregister from the municipality

 You are registered with the municipality in the Basic Registration of Persons (BRP).
-If you leave the Netherlands, you must deregister from the BRP.
-You can do this in the municipality where you live.
-The municipality passes on the deregistration to the IND.
+If you leave the Netherlands, you have to deregister from the BRP.
+You do this in the municipality where you live.
+The municipality will pass the deregistration on to the IND.
 When you are deregistered from the BRP, you will no longer be entitled to provisions from the RooO (living allowance, care, etc.) and benefits (childcare benefit, rent benefit, etc.).

 Have you already been deregistered from the BRP?
 Then you do not have to report it again to the IND.
 If you have already left and have not done so, you can still do so via the IND.
 Someone else can also report your departure.
 This could be a partner, employer or school.
 Please note: if you do not report your departure you can be fined.